-Grading: there are required reading and you must do these online and complete the questions and quizzes that are in the REVEL program provided through the book publisher.
-Each chapter has questions and a quiz that is worth 50 points.
-They may vary a bit but are worth 50 on average.
-There are also weekly discussions that are worth 100 points and a final project that is worth 300 points.
+Grading: there are required readings, and you must do these online and complete the questions and quizzes that are in the REVEL program provided through the book publisher.
+Each chapter has questions and a quiz that is worth around 40 points.
+They may vary a bit but are worth 40 on average.
+There will be 2 exams that are worth 200 points each as well as a Hero's Journey assignment (200 points), a short presentation at the end of the semester (200 points) and a Semester project that is worth 300 points.